PULASki: Learning inter-rater variability using statistical distances to improve probabilistic segmentation: PULASki - Probabilistic Unet Loss Assessed through Statistical distances

 We propose to modify the loss function \ref{eq:probunetloss} in the probabilistic U-Net by replacing the expected cross-entropy term with a more general statistical distance between $p_\theta(y|x)$ and $p(y|x)$.
 Various choices are possible, and we focus our attention on those that have the potential to more efficiently capture features of $p(y|x)$ when only samples from it are available.
 Our proposed loss function (per data point) is

 where $D(p,q)$ is an appropriate statistical distance between two probability distributions $p,q$.
-In practice, distances are usually approximated using the empirical distributions; Samples from $p_\theta(y|x,z)$ can be easily generated during training using the same operations as for the Probabilistic U-Net (see \ref{eq:u-netsing} - \ref{eq:activprobsing}.
+In practice, distances are usually approximated using the empirical distributions; Samples from $p_\theta(y|x,z)$ can be easily generated during training by applying the same latent vector operations as in the Prob U-net $M$ times (see \ref{eq:u-netsing} - \ref{eq:activprobsing}).
 An empirical approximation of $p(y|x)$ is available whenever there are multiple plausible segmentations per image.
 A schematic of the method can be found in Figure \ref{fig:proposedmethod}.
-Our proposed method bears some resemblance to wasserstein autoencoders \cite{Tolstikhin2018}, although our primary focus is on varying the reconstruction loss for conditioned generation whereas their focus is on alternative regularisation terms.
+Our proposed method bears some resemblance to wasserstein autoencoders \cite{Tolstikhin2018}, although our primary focus is on varying the reconstruction loss for conditioned generation whereas their focus is on alternative regularisation terms (i.e. the KL term).

-Crucially, all statistical distances considered here are differentiable, so that they can be used as loss-functions in standard gradient-based optimisation methods such as ADAM.
-We focus on distances that are well known in the image analysis literature, as described below.